RadonCoding/binsafe/README.md

 ## How it works

-### 1. Conversion
+### 1. Obfuscator

-- **Parsing**: Input file is parsed using the [exe](https://crates.io/crates/exe) library.
+#### Source

-- **Disassembly**: Using the [iced-x86](https://crates.io/crates/iced-x86) library the section containing the entry point is disassembled into basic blocks.
+- **Disassembly**: input is parsed with [exe](https://crates.io/crates/exe), and the section containing the entry point is disassembled into basic blocks via [iced-x86](https://crates.io/crates/iced-x86).
-- **Conversion**: Instructions are converted into a bytecode format that the runtime can interpret.
-- **Mutation**: Instructions can be substituted with algebraically equivalent sequences using dead flag analysis to preserve correctness.
+- **Mutation**: instructions are substituted with algebraically equivalent sequences using dead-flag analysis to preserve correctness.

+#### Bytecode

+- **Lifting**: instructions are translated into a stack-machine bytecode the runtime interprets.
+- **Permutation**: operations are reordered through their data dependencies into a semantically equivalent sequence.
+- **Encryption**: each block is chained to the tail of the previous so the sequence decrypts sequentially at runtime.

+#### Embedding

-- **Patching**: Virtualized blocks are replaced with dispatch stubs that transfer control to the VM.
+- **Patching**: virtualized blocks are replaced with dispatch stubs that transfer control to the VM.

 ### 2. Runtime

+#### State

+- **TLS**: VM state lives in [Thread Local Storage](https://learn.microsoft.com/en-us/windows/win32/procthread/thread-local-storage), so each thread runs the interpreter against its own registers and stacks.

+#### Execution

-- **Dispatch**: When a virtualized block is executed, the dispatch stub transfers CPU state to the VM, which interprets the corresponding bytecode sequence.
+- **Dispatch**: a stub transfers CPU state to the VM, which interprets the corresponding bytecode through indirect dispatch to handler functions.
-- **Handling**: The VM maintains its own register state and shadow stack, executing bytecode through a interpreter with indirect dispatch to handler functions.
+- **Exceptions**: a vectored exception handler catches faults inside the VM region and reconstructs the CPU context for external handlers.

+#### Protection

+- **Attestation**: a leading sequence of VM-blocks runs anti-debug and integrity checks whose results feed into the decryption chain.

+## Testing

+The `tests` crate executes assembled bytecode through the VM against allocated executable memory.

+- **Instructions**: each lifted instruction is run through the VM and the resulting register state is compared against the expected value.
+- **Permutation**: each test block is exhausted through every valid scheduler ordering and compared against a reference run, so any divergence surfaces deterministically.

 ## Usage